 Indoor Theaters

 Light behaves somewhat predictably within this space.
 Subtle gradients and deeper colors such as burgundy, violet, and burnt orange can be used.
-Blackout curtains and side masking can be used to prevent reflective light and maintain dramatic control.

 Outdoor Stages

 When performing outdoors, remember to wear bold costumes.
 Red, purple, and dark green dresses will reflect rich colors even in daylight.
-For evening performances, use LED beam lights with fog or haze for colored light to pierce the darkness and air.
+F

 Small Rooms and Studios